forestgrape/coronavirus/6_prevention_and_treatment/movement.md

 ## Epidemiological Evidence
 ### Epidemiological Evidence a Lifestyle with Movement is beneficial to the Covid-19 Prognosis
 There is epidemiological evidence supporting the above argumentation:
 * Countless athletes have caught Covid infections.
 Despite their fitness is thoroughly supervised and regularly competitively evaluated so that even a slight performance decrease is noticed - to my knowledge - no long term effects have been observed.
 Besides having a good health, adequate training likely helped to overcome Covid.
+  > In 2021, sporadic cases of sportives with longer lasting effects or effects on their performance have been published.
+This effects could be associated to mRNA vaccinations which mess around with the immune system.

 * Important risk factors for severe Covid are well correlated with with few movements/sports e.g. obesity, arteriosclerosis and diabetes.
 Since behavior patters are often stable, it is possible that too few movement/sports is to some extent a confounding cause for the mentioned risk factors.

 * [Bielik et al](#bielik) observe that physically active people are about two times as likely to experience a SARS-CoV-2 infection as asymptomatic compared to less active controls.
 When additional to physical activity, cold water swimming is practiced to chance of being asymptomatic is even higher.
 Furthermore the cold water swimmers often have about double the chance to have *no* acute respiratory infection in a year. //all results shown in Table 3 in the paper.

 * [de Souza et al](#de-souza) Performing at least 150 min of moderate or 75 min intense  physical activity per week reduces the probability of hospitalization by about a third.
-The reduction is significant with 0.028 even when adjusted for age, sex and BMI. //Results are shown in Table 3 in the paper.
+The reduction is about 35% and significant with 0.028 even when adjusted for age, sex and BMI (Results are shown in Table 3 in the paper).
+Spending more than 4.7 hours a day sitting increases the hospitalization rate by about 30%.

 * [Yates et al](#yates) find that the risk for severe Covid and death is lowered for people with a self reported brisk walking speed.
 Overweight and obesity also increase the risk for severe Covid and especially for death. //Fig. 1 in the paper

 * [Rowlands et al](#rowlands) find that increased physical activity measured by accelerometers during 2013 - 2015 is associated to less severe Covid is especially for women.
 The chances to catch Covid are more or less the same. // Odds ratios are visualized in Figure S2 and S3 with adjustments and in Figure S4 for unadjusted models.